Florida Power & Light: Nuclear power

+Solar power

+As of February 2024, FPL owned and operated 66 solar power generation facilities with a generating capacity of approximately 4,803 megawatts.
+It is the most extensive collection of solar facilities in the United States.
+Among these plants is the DeSoto Next Generation Solar Energy Center.
+Comprising more than 90,000 photovoltaic panels, it was the largest power station of its kind in the United States when it was completed.
+President Barack Obama attended its opening.
+FPL opened a 74.5 MW solar plant at the Kennedy Space Center in 2021.

+In addition to large-scale plants, FPL has built smaller-scale solar generation facilities, including solar trees and canopies, through its SolarNow program, as well as 469 megawatts of battery storage.

 Environmental impact

 Wildlife

 Surrounding the FPL operated Turkey Point Nuclear Power Plant is 168 miles of cooling water canals that attract American crocodiles, which nest in the canals.
 These canals are home to endangered loggerhead sea turtles, manatees, and crocodiles that are tracked by the plants monitoring program.
 The sea turtle protection program has tagged over 12,000 sea turtles in 25 years.
 This program is one of the largest databases of wild captured sea turtles in the world.
 The College of Turtle Knowledge teaches the public about the study of turtles and how they are being protected.

 The cooling outflow of the Riviera Beach Clean Energy Center attracts manatees which seek warm waters.
 In February 2015, construction began on the Florida Power and Light Manatee Education Center.
 It will include exhibits and meeting space, a boardwalk, and a manatee web cam.

 Solar energy

 FPL began its program Solar for Schools in 2013 and has installed solar arrays at more than 100 schools and non-profit educational centers across Florida.
 FPL started the SolarNow program, which installs community solar panels throughout Florida, in 2015.
 FPL customers can voluntarily contribute to the program.

 FPL has pushed against net metering and sought to impose minimum monthly payments, facility charges, and grid access fees for rooftop solar energy users.
 FPL argued that the net metering policy in its present form unfairly required customers who do not own rooftop solar panels to subsidize the energy usage of those who do own them, whereas FPL's opponents argued that utilities like FPL were simply trying to curtail the expansion of rooftop solar panels to maintain their monopoly on electricity markets.